aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-curve-polygon-geometry/_index.md

 A: Of course!
 You can download a free trial from the [releases page](https://releases.aspose.com/) and evaluate all features.

 ## Conclusion
-You’ve now learned how to **create curve polygon** geometry using Aspose.GIS for .NET, saved it as a Shapefile, and explored common pitfalls and FAQs.
+You’ve now learned how to **create vector layer** and **create curve polygon** geometry using Aspose.GIS for .NET, saved it as a Shapefile, and explored common pitfalls and FAQs.
 Feel free to experiment with different coordinate sets, add attribute data, or integrate the layer into larger GIS workflows.

 ---

-**Last Updated:** 2025-12-15
+**Last Updated:** 2026-02-15
 **Tested With:** Aspose.GIS for .NET 24.11
 **Author:** Aspose